simoncblyth/opticks/notes/issues/U4RecorderTest_cf_CXRaindropTest.rst

 * recall I started adding full Ori material dumping in the translation but did not yet use that instead using some other CFBASE of material props

+  * saving the Ori can be done simply by setting an envvar during the translation :
-  * this approach could only ever work partially due to different domains etc..
+    BUT have not pursued as this approach could only ever work partially due to different domains etc..

 * "back conversion" from Opticks bnd arrays to give Geant4 material props while somewhat contrived is the surest way to use as close as possible the